 - Have a stuffed animal or blanket as a transitional object can help children deal with separation anxiety.

-- The use of digital storytimes, like Moshi , can help with feelings of FOMO by giving kids something special that is just for them and reserved specifically for sleep times.
+- The use of digital storytimes, like Moshi, can help with feelings of FOMO.
+It gives kids something special that’s just for them and reserved specifically for sleep times.

 - Try to avoid exciting activities immediately before bed.
 Meg and I have a rule where we avoid exciting activities at least 30 minutes before bed to create a relaxing and calm routine.